chakradharreddynallu/StudentCRUDAPP/README.md

 # StudentCRUDAPP
-In this project, Using slice CRUD features are implemented.
+In this project, I have implemented slice CRUD features.